 I used to think dropping a loaded paintbrush on the carpet meant replacing the carpet, until a former foreman told me this little tip.
 Pour some denatured alcohol onto a rag and scrub away the paint.
 Use a rag that is as close in color to the carpet, as the alcohol can transfer some of the rag’s color to the carpet. – Tom Gerdowsky

 Need some denatured alcohol?
 Buy it from Amazon here

 Buy a handheld extractor or and of these best products to get dog pee out of carpet.
 It works much better than trying to absorb a mess with paper towels or rags.
 An extractor is made for sucking up liquids and, unlike a shop vacuum, is easy to clean.
 Check out these carpet cleaning tips for pet owners.

 Don’t panic if you’ve accidentally spilled nail polish on your carpet, we’re here to help!
 With our expert guide, we’ll show you a tried-and-true method for how to get nail polish out of the carpet.
 Plus, check out our secret cleaning tips from the pros.

 Use a Putty Knife for Solids

 Sink the edge of the putty knife into the carpet at the edge of the mess.
 Then push it forward to scrape the solid waste up and into the dustpan.
-Put these tips in your back pocket to make a carpet last.
+While you’re at it, learn how to disinfect your carpet.

 Remove Chewing Gum